sellmerfud/optparse/README.markdown

        -v -b-text     <-- The -b option is assigned the value "-text" (no intervening space)

 ## How Long Switches Are Parsed ##
-Long swithes encountered on the command line are interpreted as follows:
+Long switches encountered on the command line are interpreted as follows:

     Assume that the following switches have been defined:
        --timestamp       (Boolean - takes no argument)